 The Institute of Medicine & Humanities (IMH) is a cooperative venture of St. Patrick Hospital and The University of Montana.
 IMH encourages and supports learning and study in the humanities, as these studies shed light on the way we care for our sick.
 Established in 1987 upon ideas generated as a local physician studied with the UM Philosophy Department, IMH brings together health care professionals, humanities scholars and the community to broaden each participant's scope of understanding and compassion.
 IMH is community-based rather than functioning as part of a medical school.

-The Center for Ethics sponsors a number of both regularly scheduled and occasional lectures, discussions, and programs relating to professional and applied ethics.
-The Center offers also a Master's degree and a special advanced studies certificate.
-Further information about the Center and its programs can be found at the Center's web site .
+The Mansfield Ethics and Public Affairs Program sponsors a number of both regularly scheduled and occasional lectures, discussions, and programs relating to professional and applied ethics.
+The Program offers also a Master's degree and a special advanced studies certificate.
+Further information about the Program can be found at the Mansfield Ethics and Public Affairs Program web site .